CNILearn/thrive2025/README.md

 - Logging
 - Metrics
 - Distributed tracing
-- .NET Aspire with Prometheus and Grafana
+- .NET Aspire with Prometheus and Grafana (see ch11 folder of https://github.com/PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure)
-- .NET Aspire with Azure Monitor and App Insights
+- .NET Aspire with Azure Monitor and App Insights (see ch11 folder of https://github.com/PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure)